TypeError: NoneType object does not support item assignment

 Let’s run our code:

-Now you’re ready to solve this Python error like an expert.
+Now you’re ready to fix this error in your code like a pro !

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication .